fyne-io/developer.fyne.io/api/v1.3/widget/check.md

 ```go
 func (c *Check) Focused() bool
 ```
 Focused returns whether or not this Check has focus.

-Deprecated: this method will be removed as it is no longer required, widgets do not expose their focus state.
+<div class="deprecated"> Deprecated: this method will be removed as it is no longer required, widgets do not expose their focus state.</div>

 #### func (*Check) Hide